0151 353 3500 | hello@barbour-abi.com

 The entry point is:

-To get started, you will need a Barbour ABI subscription with either a Developer or a Locations license.
+As a developer you will also need either a Developer or a Locations license.
 You will receive your username and will be invited to set your password in a “Welcome” email.

-You can generate a token to consume the APIs as follows:
+With these two items you can then generate a token to consume the APIs as follows:

 GET login